Killer-cell immunoglobulin-like receptor: Expression

+Evolution of KIRs across species

+KIRs are a prime example of the species-specific immune adaptation which in primates the inhibitory MHC class I receptors will evolve within the immunoglobulin superfamily as the KIRs.
+Rodents such as mice use a different type of inhibitory NK receptors which are the Ly-49 receptors, and they are part of the C-type lectin-like receptor superfamily.
+The Ly-49 have the function of recognizing the MHC class I molecules to bring the NK cell activity back to homeostasis.
+This is how the convergent evolution works.
+The rapid evolution of the MHC class I molecules is what resulted in the diversity of the KIR genes.
+The Red Queen hypothesis is basically where the species must continually evolve new adaptations due to the evolutionary changes in other organisms so that it can avoid the extinction.
+This occurs in the KIRs and the MHC class I genes for animals.

+Not all mammals possess the KIRs as pigs do not have expanded KIR locus.
+The KIR expansion is independent and varies in animal lineages with the possible influence of the species-specific environment.
+This could be hard for scientists studying human NK cell biology who are using animal models because not all animals will have the KIRs that humans do have.

 Structure

-Gene Structure
+Gene structure

 The KIR gene cluster has approximately 150 kb and is located in the leukocyte receptor complex (LRC) on human chromosome 19q13.4.
 KIR genes have 9 exons, which are strongly correlated with KIR receptor protein domains (leader, D0, D1, and D2, stem, transmembrane, and cytosolic domains).
 Furthermore, the promoter regions of the KIR genes share greater than 90% sequence identity, which indicates that there is similar transcriptional regulation of KIR genes.

-The human killer cell immunoglobulin-like receptors superfamily (which share 35-50% sequence identity and the same fold as KIR) includes immunoglobulin-like transcripts (ILT, also known as leukocyte immunoglobulin-like receptors (LIRs)), leukocyte-associated Ig-like receptors (LAIR), paired Ig-like receptors (PIR), and gp49.
+The human killer cell immunoglobulin-like receptors superfamily (which share 35–50% sequence identity and the same fold as KIR) includes immunoglobulin-like transcripts (ILT, also known as leukocyte immunoglobulin-like receptors (LIRs)), leukocyte-associated Ig-like receptors (LAIR), paired Ig-like receptors (PIR), and gp49.
 Moreover, it has been reported that between 12 and 17 KIR receptors have been identified.
 There was a single ancestral gene from which all extant KIR receptor genes arose via duplications, recombinations, and mutations, and all KIR receptors share more than 90% sequence identity.